csdms/hrt_workshop/README.md

 ### Method 1: Use the CSDMS JupyterHub
 - All the HRT workshop participants have a user account on the CSDMS JupyterHub.
 - Click on [this link](https://lab.openearthscape.org/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2F%2Fcsdms%2Fhrt_workshop&urlpath=lab%2Ftree%2Fhrt_workshop%3Fautodecode&branch=master).
-It will lead you to the CSDMS JupyterHub login page.
+It will lead you to the login page (see figure below).
 After you provide the account info, the tutorial notebooks will be loaded on the CSDMS JupyterHub.
 ![login_plot](login.png)

 ### Method 2: Use Local PC